 A straw bale studio that the family once called home has transformed into the center of the farm, with housing and studying facilities for apprentices and sheltered outdoor spaces for tools and produce handling.
 The past several years have seen heavy investment in perennial production, such as cherries, apples, and pears.
 The O’Neill’s also built their own home, made from recycled produce pallets that were chipped up into insulated concrete forms.
 While it may seem that they are masters of all they survey, Lee and Dave remain committed to learning, and teaching, and evolving; the farm itself seems like a superorganism that is constantly evolving and changing, but remains cohesive and unified.

-Pictures and story courtesy of Local Food Hub.
+Profile and photo courtesy of Local Food Hub.